Eating & drinking

 Watermill Inn, Ings - really good pub food and very cheery service

-Strickland Arms, Sizergh Castle - cracking food, nice pub
+Strickland Arms, Sizergh Castle - decent food, nice pub with log fires.
+Dogs welcome

 Lakeland Store Cafe, Windermere - great for lunch or afternoon tea